London Fashion Week: Official venues

 Since its inception in 1984, London Fashion Week (LFW) has utilized various official venues.
 The inaugural event in March 1984 took place in the car park of the Commonwealth Institute in Kensington.
 It featured 15 catwalk shows from designers such as Vivienne Westwood, David Fielden, Ghost, and Betty Jackson.

-In September 1984, LFW moved to the Duke of York's Barracks on King's Road, remaining there for three seasons before relocating to Olympia in March 1986.
+In September 1984, LFW moved to the Duke of York's Barracks on King's Road, remaining there for three seasons before relocating to the larger Olympia venue in March 1986.
 The early 1990s recession prompted another move, this time to The Ritz Hotel in 1992, where Alexander McQueen showcased his work for the first time since his graduate collection.

 By 1994, the official venue shifted to the grounds of the Natural History Museum, with marquees set up for runway shows and showrooms.
 In September 2002, LFW returned to the Duke of York's Headquarters on King's Road, but due to planning permission issues, it relocated to Battersea Park in February 2005.

 In 2009, Somerset House became the new venue, hosting LFW until September 2015, when the event moved to the Brewer Street Car Park in Soho.

 The venue was changed again in February 2017 to the Store Studios at 180 Strand, where LFW remained until February 2020.

 The COVID-19 pandemic led to the cancellation of physical shows in September 2020.
 The first LFW event with a live audience after the pandemic was in June 2021.
 Since then, the British Fashion Council (BFC) has adopted a hybrid digital-physical approach, resulting in no official LFW venue since February 2020.